nalendro16/nalendro16/README.md

 ### Hi there 👋 ###

-Hello, my name is Nalendro im graduate in electrical engineer i had interrest on Front End Developer using Vue.js.
-Other than that i know how to build a website using PHP, wether it using Laravel, or Native PHP.
+Hello, my name is Nalendro im graduate in electrical engineer i had interrest on Front End Developer using Vue.js or React JS.
+Other than that i learn how to build a website using PHP, wether it using Laravel, or Native PHP.
 I learn about Embeded system technology too using C/C++ language on Arduino.

   * 👷 I’m currently working as IT Staff
   * 🍀 I’m learning JavaScript